Due to the coronavirus (COVID-19), event information may be out of date. Confirm details with event organisers.

-The Tuileries Gardens, le Jardin des Tuileries is a the most famous park in Paris.
-A popular place for children and grown-ups.
-There is a playground, a carousel, two ponds.
-You can hire small sailing boats.
+The Tuileries Gardens, le Jardin des Tuileries in French, is the most famous public garden in Paris.
+It is a popular playground for children and also for grown-ups!
+There is a playground, a carousel, and two ponds.
+Small sailing boats are available for rent.

-What to see at the Jardin des Tuileries?
+What to discover in the Jardin des Tuileries?

 The Carroussel Gardens display twenty statues by Aristide Maillol.
 The Terrasse is overlooking the garden.

 The Grand Carre is the central lake and was only for the people living in the palace.
-A little bit further there are two small lakes, a statue a Tiger Vanquishing a Crocodile and a Tigress Bringing a Peacock to Her Young.
+A little bit further, there are two small lakes, a statue of a Tiger vanquishing a Crocodile, and a Tigress Bringing a Peacock to Her Young.

 The Grand Couvert is a woodland area with 20th century sculptures.